top of page

 My tester’s Pixel Knitted seats and door inserts are composed of 100% recycled polyester sourced from PET bottles and are designed for easy cleaning.

 Alternatively, the other example featured a wool blend interior.
 Following the theme of the Pixel Knit, the blend is 70% recycled polyester and 30% “responsibly produced wool.”
 In addition to repelling dirt, Volvo claims this material is cool during warm temperatures and warm when temperatures drop.
-Wrapping the lower dash to the upper doors is interior décor trim composed of 30% recycled materials.
+Wrapping the lower dash to the upper doors is interior décor trim which is made up of 30% recycled materials.

 Interior Space and Storage